STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Methodology

 \subsection{Spatio-temporal conversion block (STCB)}

-To reduce the energy consumption of convolution layers, we proposed spatio-temporal conversion blocks (STCBs) to replace the convolutional and ReLU layers.
+To reduce the energy consumption of convolutional layers, we proposed spatio-temporal conversion blocks (STCBs) to reduce the MAC operation of convolutional layers.
 The STCB consists of a spike train encoding block (STEB), a convolutional layer, and a current accumulator block (CAB), which is shown in Fig.\ref{ST_Converasion}.
-The STCB utilizes IF models with decaying threshold voltage to encode information into spike trains, making MAC operations of convolutional layers convert to AC operations.
-Due to the feature of Integrate-and-Fire (IF) models, the STEB also has the function of ReLU layers.
-In STCB, we treat the convolutional layer as a synaptic model, which receives spike and generate synaptic current responses.
-The CAB is proposed to accumulate synaptic current with time steps and the final accumulated synaptic current will be the output of the next STCB.
+The STCB utilizes IF models with decaying threshold voltage to encode information into spike trains, converting MAC operations of convolutional layers to AC operations.
+Due to the feature of Integrate-and-Fire (IF) models, the STEB has a similar function to ReLU layers.
+In STCB, we treat the convolutional layer as a synaptic model, which receives spikes and generates synaptic current responses.
+The CAB is proposed to accumulate synaptic current with time steps, and the final accumulated synaptic current will be the output of the next STCB.
 In STCB, information is transformed into binary information in the form of spike trains to simplify the convolutional operation and is recovered back to real information after convolutional operations.